stojkovskistefan/togaf/README.md

 D. You would determine where the application and data architecture fail to meet expectations for product time-to-market and customer satisfaction.
 You would focus on changes to the information flows that could improve both areas while also driving down infrastructure costs.
 Once identified, you would assess the priorities of the stakeholders in relation to application, data management, and infrastructure improvements.
 Finally, you would estimate the cost of implementing these changes in the application and data architecture, considering both the in-house platform and external integrations.

+**Answer:** A

+**Explanation:**
+TOGAF’s ADM requires modeling the current and target architectures, identifying gaps, and creating a roadmap.
+By understanding the current state of all systems and integrations, and developing a revised target architecture, you can identify necessary changes to reduce costs, improve satisfaction, and meet regulatory requirements.
+Documenting gaps and creating a roadmap ensures controlled, value-driven change.

 ---

 **Question 2 (Exam 5, Q2):**